MICROTESTER123456/MICROTESTER123456/README.md

 - 👋 Hi, I’m @MICROTESTER123456
-- 👀 I’m interested in EVERYTHING ABOUT TECHNOLOGY.
+- 👀 I’m interested in EVERYTHING ABOUT TECHNOLOGY AND AI.